Vets-Who-Code/march2021/phaseOneNotes/weekThree.md

 ### Social
 - People want to go on these sites because they want connections
 - Monitizing.
-* Social network sites wants data to sell to ad companies to make money
+Social network sites wants data to sell to ad companies to make money.
 * Features that keeps a user there longer so they can see more ads and the ads can make more impressions
 * Make the poeple in their "bubbles" close to them to keep them on longer
 - Design features.
-* The color blue provides trust and tranquility
-* Sans-serif fonts are friendlier 3.
+The color blue provides trust and tranquility.
+Sans-serif fonts are friendlier 3.
 Make the site kind of bubbly (example: make slight bezel to form to portray trust)
 * building forms of content that are easily digestable
 * auto play videos
 * "toilet engagement" simplicity keeps you engaged